 I have a bit of a reputation for disliking natural ingredients.

-But that’s not true.
+But… I don’t.
 What I dislike is the idea that natural is always better.
-Cos slathering your body in poison ivy is better for you than silicones… 🙄
+Am I really supposed to believe that slathering your body in poison ivy is better for you than using a moisturiser with silicones?!

 Or what about those plants extracts that are just sprinkled in?
 You seriously believe it’s that drop of apple extract that moisturises your skin? 🙄